-- Male Hypogonadism
+Etiology of Male Hypogonadism

 Some syndromes of hypogonadism (eg, cryptorchidism, some systemic disorders) affect spermatozoon production more than testosterone levels.

 Total (and, when possible, free) serum testosterone, serum FSH, and serum LH levels are measured simultaneously.
 The normal range for total testosterone is 300 to 1000 ng/dL (10.5 to 35 nmol/L).
-The testosterone level should be drawn in the morning (before 10:00 am ) to confirm hypogonadism.
+The testosterone level should be drawn in the morning (before 10:00 AM) to confirm hypogonadism.
 Because of the increase in sex hormone–binding globulin (SHBG) with aging, total testosterone level is a less sensitive indicator of hypogonadism after age 50.
 Although serum free testosterone more accurately reflects functional testosterone levels, its measurement requires equilibrium dialysis, which is technically difficult and not widely available.

 Some commercially available kits, including the analog free testosterone assay, attempt to measure serum free testosterone levels, but the results are often inaccurate, particularly in conditions (such as type 2 diabetes, obesity, and hypothyroidism) that alter SHBG levels.
 Free testosterone levels can be calculated based on SHBG, albumin, and testosterone values; there are calculators available online.
 See the Free and Bioavailable Testosterone Calculator.

 Treatment is directed toward providing adequate androgen replacement conveniently and safely.
-Although patients with primary hypogonadism will not become fertile with any endocrine therapy, patients with secondary hypogonadism often become fertile with gonadotropin therapy.
+Although patients with primary hypogonadism may not become fertile with any endocrine therapy, patients with secondary hypogonadism often become fertile with gonadotropin therapy.
 Testosterone formulations discussed here are those available in the US.
 Other formulations may be available in other countries.

 TRT can be used for males who